Xila-Project/Old_documentation/source/Software reference/Modules/Modules.md

 Xila has a modular architecture which means that each system part is a module.
 A module is a part of the system responsible for a specific task (hardware abstraction layer, management or complementary library).
-This way, it's easier to add new features and debug the system since it reduces coupling.
+This way, it's easier to add new features and debug the system since it reduces coupling and polymorphism is used to make the system more flexible.

 `Module_Type` is the base type that could be derived to create a module.